 The National Composite Index on Family Planning (NCIFP) is a new tool developed to support FP2020’s efforts to improve the enabling environment for family planning.
-It measures both the existence of policies and program implementation, using 35 individual scores organized under five dimensions: strategy, data, quality, equity, and accountability.
-The NCIFP builds on the long-standing National Family Planning Effort Index (FPE), and, in 2014, the two questionnaires were fielded jointly in 90 countries.
+It measures both the existence of family planning policies and program implementation, using 35 individual scores organized under five dimensions: strategy, data, quality, equity, and accountability.

 FP2020’s Performance Monitoring & Evidence (PME) and Rights & Empowerment (RE) Working Groups provided oversight and technical guidance for the development of the NCIFP.
 Avenir Health’s Track20 Project led the data analysis.
 Results from the NCIFP’s battery of 69 questions and select questions from the FPE were analyzed, and, after several iterations, a final set of 35 items was chosen to comprise the NCIFP scores.

 The total score for the NCIFP is the average of the 35 individual scores for each country.
-The overall score, averaged over all countries (unweighted), is 53, or about half of the maximum possible (representing very strong effort on all criteria).
-Looking at the five dimensions there is wide variability; strategy scored the highest, and accountability the lowest, with a 23-point gap.
+The overall score, averaged across all countries (unweighted), is 65 (out of a possible 100) in 2017.
+This is up from the 2014 overall score of 53.

 Looking at the five dimensions there is some variability, but less than was seen in 2014.
 Strategy continues to score the highest (74), and accountability the lowest (60).
 The greatest improvement has been seen in Accountability, up 21 points from 2014.
 The smallest change was seen in equity, which only increased by 4 points between 2014 and 2017.